Maeve Madigan discusses how and why we can leverage Antarctic ice to find some of the most elusive particles in the known Universe.

 By using the Earth’s resources as part of their detectors, IceCube and ANITA have been able to make unprecedented measurements, and continue to shine light on some of the most pressing issues in physics and cosmology today.

-Maeve Madigan is an astrophysics PhD student at St John’s College.
+Maeve Madigan is a PhD student in theoretical physics at St John’s College.

 Banner image credit: NASA Goddard Space Flight Center from Greenbelt, MD, USA.
 Reused under Creative Commons Attribution 2.0 Generic License.